 Combining Two Lofts in SoHo

-As an architect, I study design and construction, but these are complicated and quite involved issues.
-Every project is different and must be assessed on its own unique characteristics.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+If you plan to combine apartments, the first step is to consult an architect.
+Make sure you are working with highly qualified professionals for design and construction.
+I study design and construction as an architect, but these are complicated and quite involved issues.
+Every project is different and must be assessed based on its unique characteristics.
+This post does not assume to cover every possible issue or condition but rather to provide a general overview of the topic.

 Thank You for Reading our blog post on combining apartments in NYC.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
-Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.
+Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.